Jbblokker/Jbblokker/README.md

 📫 How to reach me: jbblokker@outlook.com
 <br>
 <br>
-I'm a Junior Developer with experience in working in a remote start-up here in Germany :european_castle:.
+I'm a Frontend Developer with experience in working in a remote start-up here in Germany :european_castle:.
 In my previous life, I spent nearly eight years in Service and Management in the Agriculture business.
 I am originally from the United States but have moved ✈️ to Germany in the past year and I have enjoyed working in this endlesslessly stunning country.
 <br>
 <br>
 When I am not studying new code or working on improving my code, I like to catch as many bike rides as I can with my son. 🚴‍♂️